Share Your Film

 Consent to Terms

-By entering, you acknowledge compliance with these official rules including all eligibility requirements.
-All entries become the property of the David M. Kennedy Center for International Studies for marketing purposes, which may include use on the kennedy.byu.edu website and on Kennedy Center social media platforms as well.
+By entering, you acknowledge compliance with these official rules, including all eligibility requirements, and give consent to the David M. Kennedy Center for International Studies to use your film for marketing purposes, which may include use on the kennedy.byu.edu website, YouTube channels, and on Kennedy Center social media platforms.